sambetts/poc-bots/RickrollBot/readme.md

 It's not trivial to get running mainly thanks to the fact that these types of bots require TCP-level integration into the host OS.
 This means they won't work inside the usual context of IIS or any other webserver which would handle a lot of the hassle around SSL and TCP.
 But this guide should get you there regardless, if you have some patience.
 It's all in a good cause though: Rick Astley in your Teams meetings.

+# Infrastructure
+For this to work, we need one domain for signalling and TCP streaming.

+Domain: **teamsplatforms.net**
+SSL (wildcard): *.teamsplatforms.net

+## Dev
+Local dev is a slightly complicated one because to reverse-proxy TCP and HTTP, we have two different domains by design.
+We also need an SSL certificate for the TCP domain, which we can't do directly for the TCP domain NGrok gives us, so we need a CNAME to redirect it.

+NGrok TCP tunnel: tcp://1.tcp.ngrok.io:26065 -> localhost:8445

+DNS:
+* ngrok domain: rickrollbot.ngrok.io
+* CNAMEs:
+  * ngrok.teamsplatforms.net -> rickrollbot.ngrok.io
+  * remotemediadev.teamsplatforms.net -> 1.tcp.ngrok.io

+Media URL for bot: remotemediadev.teamsplatforms.net
+Signalling: rickrollbot.ngrok.io

+Both use same SSL certificate.
+More details: https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/Testing.html

 # Requirements
 To pull off epic Rickrolls you need: